sammancoaching/website/society/events/open_space_signup_thankyou.md

 ---

 # Sign up Successful
-Thankyou for signing up for the Samman Society Online Open Space Event.
+Thank you for signing up for the Samman Society Online Open Space Event.

 [Add to calendar](https://www.addevent.com/event/rC14286290)